JupiterOne-Archives/docs-old/guides/quickstart-graph.md

-# Navigating the JupiterOne Graphs-+
+# Navigating the JupiterOne Graphs

 J1 is built on a data-driven graph platform.
 For the story that inspired J1 to build it, read [the J1 blog](https://jupiterone.com/blog/three-dimensional-security/).